 “You,” a voice said.

 Vivenna spun, surprised at the speed her own reaction.
-Her mind remained numb, but a carnal part of her seemed to still be awake.
+Her mind remained numb, but a carnal part of her was still be awake.
 Capable of flight, of tension, of defensive instinct.

 She stood in another narrow alley, like those she had walked down all day.
 She’d stayed to the slums, figuring that Denth would expect her to run for the open city.
 He knew the place better than she did.
 In her addled mind, staying to the clustered, quiet streets of the slum seemed a much better idea.